Most homepage copy is written from the wrong seat.

 What most businesses get wrong about CTAs

 Every page should have one primary call to action.
-One.

 Not a contact button and a services link and a "learn more" and a newsletter signup and a chat widget.
 One clear next step that matches where the visitor is in their decision.